Jarvis-Consulting-Group/jarvis_data_eng-ignaciosoto04/sql/README.md

 #### Question 2: How can you produce a list of the start times for bookings for tennis courts, for the date '2012-09-21'?
 Return a list of start time and facility name pairings, ordered by the time.

-For this question, JOIN is used to get to columns from different tables; WHERE, to find the tennis courts and dates; and ORDER BY to ordered by the time.
+For this question, JOIN is used to get to columns from different tables; WHERE to find the tennis courts and dates; and ORDER BY to order by the time.
 ```
-SELECT b.starttime, facs.name FROM cd.facilities f
+SELECT b.starttime, facs.name
+FROM cd.facilities f
 INNER JOIN cd.bookings b
   ON f.facid = b.facid
 WHERE	f.name in ('Tennis Court 2','Tennis Court 1') and